conorg000/chachadotai/packages/core/README.md

 #### `evaluate(params)`

 Evaluate a session and get a risk-based decision.
+This method runs the backend's policy engine to determine if a session should be allowed, blocked, flagged for review, or trigger notifications.

 ```typescript
 const decision = await safety.evaluate({